cristianglezm/EvoGarden/README.md

     -   `src/App.tsx`: The root React component.
 Manages global state and layout.
     -   `src/hooks/useSimulation.ts`: **Simulation Manager.** A custom hook that acts as a bridge to the simulation's Web Worker, managing its lifecycle and communication.
     -   `src/hooks/useActorTracker.ts`: **Actor Tracking.** A custom hook that contains the logic for selecting and following a specific actor in real-time.
-    -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and hosts the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
+    -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and acts as a message broker between the main UI thread and the simulation logic.
+It's primary role is to host the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
-    -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module.
+    -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module, ensuring the simulation worker is never blocked.
     -   `src/lib/simulationEngine.ts`: **Simulation Orchestrator.** This class acts as a high-level orchestrator for the simulation's main loop, delegating tasks to specialized managers.
-It is instantiated and run exclusively within the web worker.
     -   `src/lib/PopulationManager.ts`: **Ecosystem Balancing.** This class encapsulates all logic related to population control.
 It tracks population histories, manages cooldowns, and decides when to introduce new birds, eagles, or herbicide planes.
     -   `src/lib/AsyncFlowerFactory.ts`: **Asynchronous Genetics.** Manages all communication with the `flower.worker.ts`, handling the creation of new flowers without blocking the simulation.
     -   `src/lib/EcosystemManager.ts`: A module that contains functions for system-wide behaviors like nutrient healing and **insect reproduction**, which includes genetic crossover and mutation logic for offspring.
-    -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type.
-The `insectBehavior` module acts as a dispatcher to specialized behaviors (e.g., for caterpillars, cockroaches) located in `src/lib/behaviors/specialized/`.
+    -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, `slimeTrailBehavior`, etc.).
+These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
     -   `src/lib/behaviors/antColonyBehavior.ts`: The behavior for Ant Colonies.
     -   `src/lib/behaviors/pheromoneTrailBehavior.ts`: The behavior for Pheromone Trails.
+    -   `src/lib/behaviors/spiderWebBehavior.ts`: The behavior for Spider Webs.
     -   `src/lib/behaviors/specialized/AntBehavior.ts`: The specialized behavior for Ants.
+    -   `src/lib/behaviors/specialized/SpiderBehavior.ts`: The specialized behavior for Spiders.
     -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.
     -   `src/lib/Quadtree.ts`: A generic Quadtree data structure for efficient 2D spatial queries.
     -   `src/lib/Trie.ts`: A generic Trie data structure for efficient prefix-based string searching, used by the `GlobalSearch` component.